Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

 - Partnering in an existing or new company with a share value of not less than Dh10m

 - Having a total investment of not less than Dh10m in all areas mentioned, on condition that the investment in sectors other than real estate is not less than 60 per cent of the total investment.

 The golden visa includes the spouse and children of the holder, as well as one executive director and one adviser.
 It can also be extended to include business partners, on the condition that each partner contributes Dh10m.

 This includes people in the fields of science and knowledge, such as doctors, specialists, scientists and inventors, as well as creative people in the fields of culture and art.

-If you hold a PhD or a patent you are eligible, but there are other conditions regarding how the specialised talents are defined, as outlined on the UAE's government portal.
+If you hold a doctorate or a patent, you are eligible, but there are other conditions regarding how the specialised talents are defined, as outlined on the UAE's government portal.

 All categories of applicant are also required to have a valid employment contract in a specialised field of a priority in the UAE.